The Emergence of the Big Bang Theory

 Again, the scientific community largely ignored this radical idea.
 But unlike Friedmann, Lemaître was about to get observational backup.

 This idea of an expanding universe was a game-changer.
-If the universe is expanding, scientists wondered, could we trace it back to a single point of origin in time?
-If everything is moving apart now, then in the past, everything would have been closer together.
+If the universe is expanding, scientists wondered, then in the past everything would have been closer together.
 Extrapolate far enough back, and you arrive at a moment when all matter and energy were compressed into an unimaginably dense and hot state, affirming Lemaitre’s calculations.

 The next turning point came in 1964 when Arno Penzias and Robert Wilson accidentally discovered the cosmic microwave background (CMB) radiation while working on a radio antenna at Bell Labs.
 Initially mistaking it for interference caused by pigeon droppings in their equipment, they soon realised they had stumbled upon something extraordinary: faint thermal radiation left over from the Big Bang itself.
 This “afterglow” of creation provided proof that the universe had emerged from a hot, dense state billions of years ago.